 By Ulf Laessing and Rania El Gamal

-KIA said earlier this week it was ready to pump more cash into the bourse, the Arab world's second-largest, after having increased exposure to the market.
-It gave no volumes.
+KIA said earlier this month it was ready to pump more cash into the bourse after having increased its exposure to the market.